Skip to main content

 If you are unhappy with the arbitration outcome, you can still choose to go to court.
 However, once you’ve resolved the dispute in partnership with your CoC using principles that promote fair business practice, court is a highly unlikely option.

-Maintaining good business and trade relationships is fundamental to long-term business success.
+Maintaining good business good business and trade relationships is fundamental to long-term business success.
 Our advice to you – don’t risk burning bridges and incurring exorbitant legal fees.
 Rather join your local CoC (or an international CoC if necessary) for a small fee, and reap the benefits of constructive dispute resolutions that preserve trade relationships.

 Tracy Venter